 When I felt like I had enough content and traffic then I made the switch.
 I don’t regret this decision.
 For me, it was the right decision to get me going.
 WordPress.com had good services, decent free themes, but if you want everything customized, then yes, go with WordPress.org.
 If you just want to get to writing content, then it’s not a bad place to start until you are ready to deal with the technical aspects behind blogging.

 If you are into blogging, out growing WordPress.com or ready to move on to WordPress.org you’ll need to find a hosting company.
-My page is currently hosted by SiteGround.
+My page was hosted by SiteGround.
+They were a truly outstanding company.
+The prices were affordable for any beginning blogger.
+I’d recommend them to anyone just starting out.

 Overall, their customer service has been super responsive, and my page speed is pretty quick.
 Before I signed up, I contacted their support.
 I had virtually no wait and the person on the other end was quite knowledgeable.
 I recommend anyone research their hosting company carefully before signing up.